gajus/redux-immutable/README.md

 ## Unpacking Immutable State

 `redux-immutable` `combineReducers` turns state into Immutable data.
-Therefore, when you request data store state you will get an instance of `Immutable.Map`:
+Therefore, when you request the store state you will get an instance of `Immutable.Map`:

 ```js
 let state;